bryantnovas/temp-converter-app/README.md

 1. Converts temperature from Celsius to Fahrenheit
 2. Converts temperature from Fahrenheit to Celsius
-3. Clears the outcome with clear button
+3. Clears the outcome with reset button